Cray-HPE/docs-csm/operations/kubernetes/Rebuild_Unhealthy_etcd_Clusters.md

 This process also applies when etcd is not visible when running the `kubectl get pods` command.

+The commands in this procedure can be run on any Kubernetes master or worker node on the system.

-A special use case is also included for the Content Projection Service \(CPS\) as the process for rebuilding the cluster is slightly different.
+A special procedure is also included for the Content Projection Service \(CPS\), because the process for rebuilding its cluster is slightly different.

 1. [Prerequisites](#prerequisites)
 1. [Rebuild procedure](#rebuild-procedure)